alkyaly/Somnia-Fabric/README.md

 # Somnia
-A Minecraft mod that simulates the world while you sleep, initially released 2011.
+A Minecraft mod that simulates the level while you sleep, initially released 2011.

 <div align="center">
     <a href="https://github.com/Su5eD/Somnia/actions">